sfc-gh-klochen/sfsnowsightextensions/Readme.md

 Name                           Value
 ----                           -----
-testfilterkeywordtesttest      Filter: Test Filter List Display Name (Test Filter Description) of org scope is used as testfilterkeywordtesttest in account aws_cas1 is ran by PROD_SYSADMIN role in PROD_WH warehouse timezone                       Filter: Time zone (A time zone) of global scope is used as timezone in account aws_cas1 is ran by  role in  warehouse testtest                       Filter: TestTest (testtest) of org scope is used as testtest in account aws_cas1 is ran by SYSADMIN role in  warehouse testqueryfilter1               Filter: testqueryfilter1 (testqueryfilter1) of org scope is used as testqueryfilter1 in account aws_cas1 is ran by SYSADMIN role in DODIEVICH_LOAD_WH warehouse testfilterlistkeyword          Filter: Test Filter List Display Name (Test Filter Description) of org scope is used as testfilterlistkeyword in account aws_cas1 is ran by SYSADMIN role in DODIEVICH_LOAD_WH warehouse schema                         Filter: Schema (Custom Schema Filter) of org scope is used as schema in account aws_cas1 is ran by SYSADMIN role in DSILVA_WH warehouse orderstatus                    Filter: OrderStatus (From tpc data) of org scope is used as orderstatus in account aws_cas1 is ran by SYSADMIN role in ADMIN_WH warehouse account                        Filter: Account () of org scope is used as account in account aws_cas1 is ran by ACCOUNTADMIN role in DSILVA_WH warehouse
+testfilterkeywordtesttest      Filter: Test Filter List Display Name (Test Filter Description) of org scope is used as testfilterkeywordtesttest in account account is ran by PROD_SYSADMIN role in PROD_WH warehouse timezone                       Filter: Time zone (A time zone) of global scope is used as timezone in account account is ran by  role in  warehouse testtest                       Filter: TestTest (testtest) of org scope is used as testtest in account account is ran by SYSADMIN role in  warehouse testqueryfilter1               Filter: testqueryfilter1 (testqueryfilter1) of org scope is used as testqueryfilter1 in account account is ran by SYSADMIN role in DODIEVICH_LOAD_WH warehouse testfilterlistkeyword          Filter: Test Filter List Display Name (Test Filter Description) of org scope is used as testfilterlistkeyword in account account is ran by SYSADMIN role in DODIEVICH_LOAD_WH warehouse schema                         Filter: Schema (Custom Schema Filter) of org scope is used as schema in account account is ran by SYSADMIN role in DSILVA_WH warehouse orderstatus                    Filter: OrderStatus (From tpc data) of org scope is used as orderstatus in account account is ran by SYSADMIN role in ADMIN_WH warehouse account                        Filter: Account () of org scope is used as account in account account is ran by ACCOUNTADMIN role in DSILVA_WH warehouse
 ```

 Get Filter by Keyword from `$filtersHash` hashtable: